Additional Information about Travel to China

 TippingAt the conclusion of your tour, it is customary to offer your tour guide and driver a gratuity.
 Your WEST tour coordinator will collect the gratuity at any point during the tour (many travelers like to pay ahead of time to get it out of the way).
 Although it is not required, your driver and tour guides rely on these tips, and work hard to ensure you an unforgettable experience.
 We recommend tipping the equivalence of $3 USD/CAD per person per day for your driver and $6 USD/CAD to $9 USD/CAD per person per day for your tour guide.
 If applicable, we also recommend the equivalency of $2 USD/CAD per local guide, payable following the local tour.
 Tips can only be paid in cash.
 Please keep current local currency exchange rates in mind when tipping.

 In order to enter China, U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date of your return home and at least two blank pages.
 A visa is also required for U.S. and Canadian passport holders to enter China.
 You can obtain an individual visa through our recommended provider VisaCentral (www.visacentral.com/goaheadtours).
+No visa is required to enter Hong Kong on the tour extension, unless you are planning extend your stay over 90 days.
 If you are not a U.S. or Canadian citizen, you must contact each country’s consulate for your specific entry requirements.

 Airlines have varying weight restrictions on luggage.
 Please contact your airline directly for more information on your airline’s baggage allowance.
 Bear in mind that your luggage will probably weigh more on your return trip due to souvenir shopping.
 We allow only one suitcase per person.
 Some airlines may impose additional charges if you choose to check any baggage.
 Please contact your airline or refer to its website for detailed information regarding your airline’s checked baggage policies.
 One carry-on bag is also permitted, provided that it does not exceed 45 inches (length + width + height).
 There may be select times when you will have to handle your own bags, and you’ll find that lightweight luggage provides a distinct advantage.
 Make sure you label your baggage and carry valuables, medication and documents in your carry-on luggage.
 Please note: On internal flights included on tour, you may be charged for any baggage over 20 kilograms (44 pounds).